aloisorozco/ApartmentMonitor/vault/README.md

 vault write -f auth/approle/role/spring-role/secret-id

 Closing Notes:
 The root credentials are used and stored in the vault.
-The vault then manages creating tem porary users with limited access.
-Currenty, the vault is used unsealed and with the root token coded in.
-This is bad practice.
-When we move to kubernetes clusters, we will replace the root token with application tokens.
+The db-role is initially authenticated with these credentials.
+The db-role then manages creating temporary users with the spring-role with limited access to the database.

+After doing the steps above, the vault is used unsealed.
+Upon closing the vault server, the vault is re-sealed.
+Sealing the vault is to encrypt it and make sure the data is secure at rest.
+The vault server upon being launched needs to be unsealed before it can be interacted with.

+Currently, we are authenticating with approle and using these credentials hard coded in our application.properties.
+This is not good practice.
+When we containerize our application, we will use docker roles for interacting with the vault.